 - Impaired quality of life: You have had to make radical changes to your lifestyle to accommodate your injuries, including giving up or getting help with certain activities.

-- Disfigurement: You have scar tissue that causes physical pain, significantly alters your appearance, and so on.
+- Disfigurement: You have scar tissue that causes physical pain or significantly alters your appearance.

 Compensation for Financial Damages

 The above types of damages all serve as compensation for physical and psychological distress.
 They are called non-economic damages.
 You may also ask for economic, or financial damages.
 These include the following.